 - Heidi Tworek, Assistant Professor, University of British Columbia

 Rita Trichur is an award-winning journalist.
-She is a Senior Business Writer and Columnist in the Report on Business for the Globe and Mail’s Report on Business Magazine.
+She is a senior business writer and columnist for The Globe and Mail’s Report on Business Magazine.

 Daniel Bernhard is FRIENDS' Executive Director and Spokesperson.

 Taylor Owen is a CIGI senior fellow and the host of Big Tech with Taylor Owen.
 He is an expert on the governance of emerging technologies, journalism and media studies, and on the international relations of digital technology.